-- Organize your work, in a reasonably neat and coherent way, in the space provided.
+- This exam is double-sided. - Organize your work, in a reasonably neat and coherent way, in the space provided.
 Work scattered all over the page without a clear ordering will receive very little credit. - Mysterious or unsupported answers will not receive full credit.
-A correct answer, unsupported by calculations, explanation, or algebraic work will receive no credit; an incorrect answer supported by substantially correct calculations and explanations might still receive partial credit.
+A correct answer, unsupported by calculations, explanation, or algebraic work will receive no credit; an incorrect answer supported by substantially correct calculations and explanations might still receive partial credit. - Please circle or box in your final answer. - If you need extra space, you may use the back side of this cover page.

 Problem Points Score

-1 10
+1 34

 2 15

-3 34
+3 10

 4 25

 5 16

 Total: 100